Here are some frequently asked questions with answers you may have been looking for.

-If you fail to meet the terms of your loan and make your scheduled payments, your loan will eventually go into default.
-After you are 270 days delinquent, your lender can file a claim with the guarantor of your student loan(s).
+For most federal student loans, you will default if you have not made a payment in more than 270 days.
+After that, your lender can file a default claim with the guarantor of your student loan(s).
 This means that the guarantor will pay the money you owe to your lender.
 The guarantor will then be responsible for collecting your loan on behalf of the federal government through a variety of options.

 A deferment allows you to postpone the payment of your loan.
 You are entitled to defer your student loan payments when certain eligibility criteria are met and you request a deferment.
-There are nine deferment forms available covering many difficult financial situations.
+There are several deferment forms available covering many different financial situations.
 To apply or get further information about deferments, contact your lender, servicer, or TG.
-You can also access and download the correct deferment forms from TG Online.
+You can also access and download the correct deferment form from TG Online.

-Forbearance is a period of time during which a lender permits a borrower to temporarily cease making payments, make reduced payments, or delay making payments.
+Forbearance is a period of time during which a lender permits a borrower to temporarily postpone making payments or make reduced payments.
 Forbearance is usually granted at the discretion of the lender.
 You are responsible for the interest that accrues; and, if unpaid, the interest may be capitalized.
 Forbearance is often used to bring delinquent loans current in situations where there is a legitimate financial hardship, and you do not qualify for a deferment.

 Capitalization occurs when a lender adds the unpaid accrued interest on a loan to your outstanding principal balance, increasing the total amount owed (or the balance).
 Interest is then accrued on your new total principal balance.

 If you are in school and being billed for your student loan(s), you probably transferred schools, dropped below half-time status, or are attending school beyond your anticipated graduation date.
-You should contact your lender and provide proof of your in-school status.
+You should contact your lender immediately and provide proof of your in-school status.
 If you fail to do so, your lender will expect you to begin making payments when your grace period ends.
 It is important to contact your lender whenever your circumstances change in order to avoid delinquency and potential default.

 If you took out a parent PLUS loan for your dependent student who is still enrolled in school and you are getting billed for the loan(s), be sure your lender receives your request to defer payments until six months after your student is no longer enrolled at least half time.
 If your student has transferred schools, or is attending school beyond his or her anticipated graduation date, contact your lender and provide proof of your student's at least half-time enrollment status.
 If your student has dropped below half-time enrollment, contact your lender for other options.

-When you signed your promissory note, you provided the names, addresses, and phone numbers of relatives and friends in the event your loan holder, servicer, or TG are unable to contact you, they can leave a message for you and obtain your new address and phone number.
+When you signed your promissory note, you provided the names, addresses, and phone numbers of relatives and friends in the event your loan holder, servicer, or TG are unable to contact you.
+This means they can be contacted to obtain your new address and phone number.

-Federal regulations require your lender to report your loan and repayment information to all credit agencies.
-If TG pays a default claim, federal regulations also require TG to report the default to all national credit agencies.
+Federal regulations require your lender to report your loan and repayment information to all nationwide consumer reporting agencies.
+If TG pays a default claim, federal regulations also require TG to report the default.

 Provide your attorney's name and telephone number to the collectors when they contact you.
 The case number, city filed in, date filed, and chapter are also helpful.
 The more information you can provide, the faster the collection attempts will stop.